·

 Gingerbread hearts, Lebkuchenherzen, Frankfurt, Christmas Market, Paulsplatz, Weihnachtsmarkt

-OUR FINAL THOUGHTS
+FINAL THOUGHTS

-So in a nutshell, we were really glad we had the opportunity to visit one of the most famous Christmas Market this year.
+So in a nutshell, we were really glad we had the opportunity to visit one of the most famous Christmas market this year.
 Of course with the pandemic, it is scary to go to an overcrowded market but everything seems well controlled by the local police and everyone was using masks.
 In short, we think Frankfurt has managed to put together a very good Christmas market experience that is definitely worth a visit!

-And now it's your turn to let us know what you think about the city of Frankfurt and its famous Christmas Market.
+And now it's your turn to let us know what you think about the city of Frankfurt and its famous Christmas market.
 Have you every ever been there?
 What else would you recommend doing in this city?
 We look forward to reading your comments in the section below.

 YOU MIGHT ALSO LIKE..